michaeljohnson-mj/frontend-mentor-loopstudios-landing-page/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
+- JavaScript

 ### What I learned

 - Usage of CSS Grids.
 - Usage of css units like "rem".
+- Usage of picture tag to toggle images in desktop and responsive mode.
 - To create menu in mobile responsive mode.

 ### Useful resources